text21/SafeCall/README.md

 Calls `fn` safely but aborts if it exceeds `timeout` seconds.
 **Use case**: Ensures a function doesn’t run forever — fails if it takes too long.
 **Best for**: External service calls, long waits.

+Note: `CallWithTimeout` preserves the full return tuple from the function if it completes before the timeout.

 ## Example